EDITOR’S NOTE: A video of Beth Moore’s sermon can be viewed in our Baptists Preaching column.

 Moore addressed women in ministry

-Stating she is a representative of her gender, Moore declared “this Jesus,” who called and cloaked women, still calls and cloaks them.
+Stating she is a representative of her gender, Moore declared “this Jesus,” who called and cloaked and gifted women, still calls and cloaks and gifts them.
 “I don’t know about ‘that Jesus,’” she said, stating also that she is not confused about “this Jesus’” take on women, noting he went out of his way to include women.
 Moore then quoted Acts 2:17-18, which records the Apostle Peter’s recitation of Joel 2:28-32: